 The duel between Linux and Windows may have an obvious victor on the home computer front, but the battle for server use paints a very different picture: since the beginning, Linux has bested Windows, as usage figures show.
 But many users remain unconvinced by statistics and rightfully ask the question: what are the actual differences between the two platforms?

-You have an interesting project, a good idea for a website, and want to go online with it right now.
+Do you have an interesting project or a good idea for a website, and want to get it online right away?
 Not so fast!
-First, you have to decide on a web hosting service.
-With the market constantly growing, it’s easy to quickly lose your overview.
-There are clear differences in price and performance.
-Choose the provider that best suits your wishes and requirements.
-Our web host comparison helps you to make the right decision.
+First, you’ll need a web hosting provider.
+With the market growing so quickly, it’s easy to become overwhelmed by the choices available.
+As there are clear differences in price and performance, you must choose the provider that best suits your needs and/or specifications.

 Comparison of five of the best hosting services

-In 2018, 1&1 IONOS won the Hosting & Service Provider Award in the web-hosting category.
-We will also introduce you to four other web-hosting services and see how they fare against the award winner (retrieved april, 2019).
+In 2018, 1&1 IONOS won the Hosting & Service Provider Award in the web hosting category in Germany.
+We will also introduce you to four other web hosting providers and see how they fare against the award winner (as of April, 2019).

 |Cost (per month)||ca. $4–14||$2.99–24.99||$3.95–23.99||$2.75 (as part of 36-month contract), otherwise $10.95||Free (very basic), otherwise around $5–$28|

 |No. of included domains||1||1||1–unlimited||1–unlimited||1 (none in basic Connect Domain package)|

 |PHP||7.3||7.2||7.3||5 and 7||✘ (only supports HTML code)|